taskurotta/taskurotta.org/_includes/md/doc.md

 ## Web console

-To monitor and manage your processes workflow every taskurotta server has an embedded web console.
-It can be open in a web browser and provides friendly UI for accessing cluster data.
+Every taskurotta server has an embedded web console to monitor and manage your processes workflow.
+It can be opened in a web browser to provide friendly UI for accessing cluster data.

 ### Features

-  - UI is web based - accessible via browser
+  - UI is web based: accessible via browser
-  - Every cluster's node console provide the same cluster wide information
+  - Every cluster's node console provides the same cluster wide information
-  - REST based - data can be extracted directly as JSON objects (simplifies integration with 3d party systems)
+  - REST based: data can be extracted directly as JSON objects (simplifies integration with 3d party systems)
   - Provides possibility to register and launch tasks on schedule
   - Displays information on current state of the actor's queues
   - Displays information on actors activity